danielhz/wquery-docs/index.md

 * Generate parameters for queries that are generated randomly.
 * Run the experiments.

+The code is written and tested in Ruby 2.3 and Python 2.

 # License

 All our code and documentation is published under the